-The term "state capitalism" has been used by politicians and political analysts of various persuasions (from shades of the socialist and communist movements through liberals to fascists).
-Some apply it to a formation congenial to them, others to one they oppose.
-A serviceable account of its history appears in Wikipedia [https://en.wikipedia.org/wiki/State\capitalism].
-One interesting branch of Hungarian discourse on the subject was the 2005 debate between János Kis and Gáspár Miklós Tamás (two philosophers) on socialism, capitalism and state capitalism (Tamás 2005; the 2005 article by Kis was published again in the author's volume of collected writings: Kis 2014, pp. 429-439). ing force.
+[[]https://en.wikipedia.org/wiki/State_capitalism].
+One interesting branch of Hungarian discourse on the subject was the 2005 debate between János Kis and Gáspár Miklós Tamás on socialism, capitalism and state capitalism (Tamás 2005; the 2005 article by Kis was published again in the author's volume of collected writings: Kis 2014, pp. 429-439).

+of those in power may be to increase state wealth, it is wrong to see this as a single motivating force.
 The machinery of the state is not being operated according to the rules of the capitalist market economy.